Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 If you’re camping multiple nights, air out your tent after sweeping out the ice you want your tent as dry as possible.

 All-weather carpet can be used to insulate your tent floor and prevent moisture from forming.
 Carpet is cheaper than specifically designed tent mats or carpets and it works quite well.
 Check with your local hardware store or carpet warehouse.

 Portable Propane Heater

 Tent-safe heaters like the Mr. Heater Portable Buddy Heater are perfect for heating enclosed spaces like your tent.
-A 1 lb cylinder of liquid propane will heat a 225 sq. ft. space for up to 6 hours on the lower temperature setting of 4,000 BTUs and 3 hours at its maximum setting of 9,000 BTUs.
+A 1 lb cylinder of liquid propane will heat a 225 sq. ft. space for up to 6 hours at the lower temperature setting of 4,000 BTUs and 3 hours at its maximum setting of 9,000 BTUs.

 If you choose to use a portable propane heater, you must properly ventilate your tent to prevent carbon monoxide poisoning.
 As mentioned earlier, this helps prevent condensation too.

 When improperly adjusted, propane heaters will produce carbon monoxide with incomplete gas combustion.
 A properly functioning propane heater presents little to no danger of carbon monoxide poisoning.